ashtonhess/augur/README.md

 ### Progress report: Sprint 1 and 2 can be found in their respective branches.

 ### Progress report: Sprint 3
+Note: files and specifics for this sprint can be found in the Sprint-3 branch.

 After several attempts and sessions with Dr. Goggins, the Augur database was successfully populated with the necessary data for developing our new API endpoints (thank you Ashton).

 The existing Augur Metrics endpoints were reviewed in an effort to better understand how Augur;s API endpoints work.
 As well, this review provided us with a better understanding of existing SQL queries which may be able to serve as a basis for our own endpoint development.